Squiggly1/NetworkSecurity-Assignment1/documentation.md

 ## Key Exchange

-<span style="font-size:1.25em;">In order to ensure encrypted communication in our application, we followed the Diffie-Hellman algorithim to implement a method for secure key exchange between two parties.
-This algorithim is the best method for two parties to be able to secretly share a symmetric key over a communication channel that isn't secure.
+<span style="font-size:1.25em;">In order to ensure encrypted communication in our application, we followed the Diffie-Hellman algorithm to implement a method for secure key exchange between two parties.
+This algorithm is the best method for two parties to be able to secretly share a symmetric key over a communication channel that isn't secure.
 In the end, this leads to each party possessing a simular shared secret without anyone else being able to determine what the shared secret is.
 This solves one of the biggest problems in cryptography i.e., the key exchange problem.</span>

 <span style="font-size:1.25em;">In our code we generate two shared secrets.
 One for encryption purposes and one for hashing purposes.
 This should improve security by reducing a centralised point of failure from having a single key.
 Should one of the keys be compromised in some way, only one of the functions (encryption or hashing) should fail.
 In this case, the failure/key leak should be detectable and precautions can be taken.</span>

 <span style="font-size:1.25em;">With Diffie-Hellman, the two parties must first agree on two parameters they are going to use.
 A value **g** called a generator, and value **p** which typically is a very large prime number.
 Each party will then select a secret value **a** and **b** that they keep private from anyone else.
 This secret value is used to calculate a public key which they can then exchange with each other openly.</span>

-<span style="font-size:1.25em;"> By using the public key that was given from the other recipent, they can then combine with initially agreed values of **g** and **p** to calculate a third value, known only to the two parties.
+<span style="font-size:1.25em;"> By using the public key that was given from the other recipient, they can then combine with initially agreed values of **g** and **p** to calculate a third value, known only to the two parties.
 This third value is the Diffie-Hellman Shared Secret key.</span>

 <span style="font-size:1.25em;"> Once the shared symmetric key is established, each party can then securely communicate over a public channel by exchanging encrypted data between each other that only the two parties sharing the same private key can decrypt.
 This essentially creates a secure channel for two parties to safely exchange secret information.</span>

-<span style="font-size:1.25em;"> To achieve this we followed the same algorithim listed in RFC2361 to generate the keys, while using the perscribed values listed in RFC3526.
+<span style="font-size:1.25em;"> To achieve this we followed the same algorithm listed in RFC2361 to generate the keys, while using the prescribed values listed in RFC3526.
 For this assignment we used the 2048-bit MODP Group for both the prime number **p** and generator **g**.
 This MODP group should be suitable for our purposes as in section 8 of the document, they estimate the strength of using this particular modulus as between 110 and 160 bits.
 As we are aiming for a 128 bit strength encryption system, this should in theory make it suitable to balance between system strength and resource usage. </span>

 - Prime number *p*
 ```python